saramedernach/C/calculator/README.md

 - The `double` type doesn't support all the operators you need, but the standard `cmath` header contains additional math functions.
 - Using `std::getline()` makes reading one line at a time very easy.
-- A `std::stringstream` might be useful for splitting a line into tokens.
+- A `std::stringstream` will be useful for splitting a line into tokens.
 - The  `>>`  operator has an annoying tendency  to interpret  `+` and `-` as the `double` zero.
-See if your tokens are operators before trying to cast them to numbers!
+See if your tokens are  operators  before trying  to interpret them as numbers!
+- For a token to be a valid number, the  entire token  must be a number.  `tuba` and `2ba` are both invalid tokens, but a lot of parsing methods will parse the latter as `2`, ignoring the trailing non-digits.
+Watch out for this!
 - https://xkcd.com/645/